UPCOMING EXHIBITIONS How Finland was modernized – A story told in 200 drawings Museum of Finnish Architecture, main exhibition hall, 1.3.–27.8.2017

 Five Finnish museums are joining forces to celebrate Finland’s centennial year with a major shared exhibition project.
 Modern life! presents highlights of Finnish modernism and its key national and international achievements from 1917 to 1968.

 The exhibition paints a portrait of the modernist movement’s faith in the future and the optimism spurred by advances in science and technology.
 Modernism coincided with a period of social upheaval in Finland, marked by rapid urbanization, industrialization, the founding of the welfare state and internationalization.
 Modernism became a touchstone consolidating the Finnish identity.
 ‘Out with the old, in with the new’ was the universal mantra in art, design and architecture.

 Modern life! brings together architecture, design, photography and visual arts in new and surprising ways.
 The exhibition also spotlights the many avenues through which modernism has contributed to shaping Finnish art and society.
-This unique collaborative project draws material from the pooled research and collections of five Finnish museums: HAM Helsinki Art Museum, the Design Museum, the Finnish Museum of Photography, the Museum of Finnish Architecture and the Alvar Aalto Museum.
+This collaborative project, unique in scale, draws material from the research and collections of five Finnish museums: HAM Helsinki Art Museum

 The main exhibition opens in March 2017 under the vaulted arches of Helsinki’s Tennis Palace.
-The exhibition is co-produced by HAM Helsinki Art Museum, the Alvar Aalto Foundation, the Museum of Finnish Architecture, the Design Museum and, the Finnish Museum of Photography.
 All of the contributing museums will additionally host their own exhibitions taking an in-depth look at the modernist theme.